 """AdaptiveDriftConstrainedMixin."""

-from logging import INFO, WARN
+from logging import INFO, WARNING

 from typing import Any, Protocol, runtime_checkable